lee2sman/everyday/README.md

 un-sell-able logo gen
 264
 cory arcangel website project page rip + dall-e generated imgs "Cory Arcangel painting in plein air style"
+265
+copy of 264 page template, making a new page for the Distances video I made with Amelia, screening Friday at the Internet Archive